Gallery-of-Kaeon/Kaeon-FUSION/README.md

 For now,
 mostly [this person](https://www.github.com/kaeon-ace).

-But we do take contributions from others from time to time, and we anticipate bringing more people on board at some point, so we call ourselves "we" to be respectful.

-And to be honest,
-we don't want our brand,
-Kaeon,
-to be associated with a single person.
+We call ourselves "we" because we don't want our brand, Kaeon, to be thought of as the work of a single person.

+Furthermore,
+we anticipate expanding the team at some point, and should that happen the project will grow into the pronoun.

 ### Can I join you?